kartelmode/hash-map-experiment/README.md

 ## Conclusion

-For `Number` and `MM` it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap implementation that is zero allocating in the long term.
+Different map key naming strategies call for different hash functions.

-For `UUID` it's recommended to use `nativeHash` hash function with `RobinHood` hashmap implementation that is zero allocating in the long term.
+* For `Number` and `MM` naming strategies it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap.

-Other unknown for this experiment key naming strategies should use `nativeHash` or `xxHash` with `RobinHood`, because these combinations give more stable performance results for random and not only keys.
+* For `UUID` key naming it's recommended to use `nativeHash` hash function with `RobinHood` hashmap.

-Also, it's a well-known [issue](https://vanilla-java.github.io/2018/08/15/Looking-at-randomness-and-performance-for-hash-codes.html) that default java's hash function isn't good enough at all.
+* If we don't know our key naming pattern it is recommended to use `nativeHash` or `xxHash` hash functions with `RobinHood` Map implementation.